rijpma/cathedrals/README.md

 This repository contains reproduction files for the paper "Church building and the economy during Europe’s ‘Age of the Cathedrals’, 700–1500 CE".

+There are scripts to create the data as well as the figures.
+The scripts prep_citydata.R prep_popdata.R, and prep_churchdata.R create the basic data files.
+The remaining scripts create the figures in the main paper and the appendices.

 All tables and figures except figure 1 can be reproduced by running the script `reproduce.sh`.
 Figure 1 is included as a separate excel file: `excels/England Ch building GDP & earnings.xlsx`.
+The table below matches the files to the tables and figures in the paper.

 |paper    |file              |
 |---------|------------------|